What is the Best Sander for Deck Refinishing? (2023)

 Sheet Sanders

 For this type of sanding tool, you’ll need to insert 9×11-inch sandpaper inside for it to work.
-The sander will deliver tiny orbital vibrations, allowing it to move in various directions without any hassle.
+The sander will deliver tiny orbital vibrations.
+This allows it to move in various directions without any hassle.

 Power